thecogworks/Cogworks.CogFlare/README.md

 *   When any content node is changed(**Published/Unpublished/Deleted**), that node and any nodes referencing it will be purged from CloudFlare's cache
 *   When any media item is changed(**Saved**), it will be purged from CloudFlare's cache
 *   The ability to toggle the package functionality on/off in the settings
+*   The ability to toggle the cloudfarte cache by adding the property "disableCloudFlareCache" to the node you wish to ignore
+*   If you want to bypass a form page now you have 2 options, using the "disableCloudFlareCache" in the form node or using the "BlockListPropertyAlias" and "FormBlockAlias" in the settings

 <h3 style="color:salmon">Advanced Functionality</h3>